liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/14-theme-builder.markdown

 # Theme Builder [](id=theme-builder)

-Liferay's Theme Builder gives developers who generated their @product@ theme using tools other than
-[Liferay's Theme Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator)
-(e.g., Gradle or Maven) a way to compile and build a theme WAR file.
+Liferay's Theme Builder gives developers who aren't using [Liferay's Theme Generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator) (e.g., Gradle or Maven) a way to compile and build a theme WAR file.
 To use the Theme Builder, you must apply it to your project.
-Then you can leverage it to build your theme.
 If you're unsure how to structure themes for @product@, see the
 [Introduction to Themes](/develop/tutorials/-/knowledge_base/7-0/introduction-to-themes)
 tutorial.